migrodri1980/Working-portfolio-/README.md

 Several Key elements are incorporated in this project as follows:

-*The creation of a SQL data base to store information (customer information this application)
+*The creation of a SQL data base to display and store information (customer information)

 *The creation of functions to preform SQL tasks such as create, delete, update, and delete regarding user information

+*The creation of a callback function to select specific items in a table based on input parameters.

 *The principle of least privilege implemented in the insert, and delete functions being only accessible by the adminstrator menu

+*The creation of error outputs and catches regarding SQL functions